ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/gstlal_meeting_2014_10_22.md

 \section minutes minutes

-In attendance: Jolien, Laleigh, Chad, Cody, Florent, Duncan Meacher, Sathya, Steve Privithera, Tom Dent,
+In attendance: Jolien, Laleigh, Chad, Cody, Florent, Duncan Meacher, Sathya, Steve Privithera, Tom Dent, Kipp

 1. Eq.
 (2) of the paper should treat the instrument combinations in a time-dependent way in a future release.